Ten things to remember when your partner has depression:

 Mr. and Mrs. perfect don’t exist in this world.
 So, don’t count on your partner being flawless and upbeat every day.
 Battling mental disorders can be daunting and exhausting all at once.
 Instead of demanding a lot, a relationship can strengthen and grow when we come from a nurturing and understanding place.

 Have you ever felt sad without understanding why?
-That’s depression.
+That could be depression.
 It can leave you in a fog for hours and sometimes days.
-When you ask your partner what’s wrong.
-They might not always know.
-But a hug is always appreciated.
+When you ask your partner what’s wrong, they might not always know, but a hug is always appreciated.

 Depression wears people down.
-Literally fatigue and lack of energy are common symptoms associated with this mood disorder.
-If your partner doesn’t feel like leaving the house don’t force them.
+Fatigue and lack of energy are common symptoms associated with this mood disorder.
+If your partner doesn’t feel like leaving the house, don’t force them.
 To be open-minded in accommodating, cuddling sessions and movie nights can be just as fun.

 Don’t take their reactions personally.

 Things might get tense when you’re at your last straw trying to figure out your partner’s depression, but remember, they don’t mean to be irritable.
 It’s just hard sometimes.

 Help around with chores.